leske42/Foundations/UB/README.md

 You have found very important information.
 Please read further.

+Below you will see my big ass table of content.
+Yes this guide is very long and quite detailed, but you will *not* regret reading it.

+In cause you don't belive me for some reason, I have added a [TLDR section](#tldr-for-the-lazy) at the end specifically for lazy people.
+Leaving with even a tiny knowledge on this topic is better than just leaving.

 ## Table of Contents

 - Introduction.
 Why this topic?

 - Part I. Reading the C Standard for Fun, Pleasure, and Profit
     - The concept of "behavior"
     -  Common examples

 - Part II.
 Is UB the same as Segmentation Fault?
     - The Abstract Machine
     - How is this all relevant to UB?

 - Part III.
 Why does UB exist?
     - The Weird Way Compilers See the World
     - Historical burden
     - So: can architecture *define* the undefined?

 - Part IV.
 UB @ 42

 - Useful links for further reading

 - Footnotes
     - Footnote 1.
 The Less Clearly Defined
     - Footnote 2.
 Unary and Binary
     - Footnote 3.
 Observable Behavior
     - Footnote 4.
 Heat Control

 - TLDR for the lazy

 ## Introduction.
 Why this topic?